kernelci/kernelci-pipeline/doc/developer-documentation.md

     branch: <branch-name1>
 ```

 That's it!
 The tree is enabled now.
-All the jobs defined under `jobs` section of [config file](https://github.com/kernelci/kernelci-pipeline/blob/main/config/pipeline.yaml) would run on the specified branched for this tree.
+All the jobs defined under `jobs` section of [config file](https://github.com/kernelci/kernelci-pipeline/blob/main/config/jobs.yaml) would run on the specified branched for this tree.

 ### Schedule the job

-We also need a `scheduler` entry for the newly added job to specify pre-conditions for scheduling, and defining runtime and platforms for job submissions.
+We also need a `scheduler` entry in [config/scheduler.yaml](https://github.com/kernelci/kernelci-pipeline/blob/main/config/scheduler.yaml) for the newly added job to specify pre-conditions for scheduling, and defining runtime and platforms for job submissions.

 For example,
 ```yaml